leob/ionic-quickstarter/README.md

 Using this approach, service implementations can easily be changed or swapped out without the client code (controllers or other services) noticing anything.

+The ability to run with 'mock' implementations makes it easy to develop quickly without needing to do carry out complicated production setup.

+In test mode, running with mocked implementations makes running your unit tests much faster of course.

 ## Contributing

 Contributions are welcome.
 For details, see the [Contributing](https://github.com/leob/ionic-quickstarter/wiki/Contributing) section on the Wiki.